jsdotlua/jest-lua/docs/docs/ExpectAPI.md

 :::note

 Since you are still testing promises, the test is still asynchronous.
-Hence, you will need to [tell Jest Roblox to wait](asynchronous#promises) by returning the unwrapped assertion.
+Hence, you will need to [tell Jest Lua to wait](asynchronous#promises) by returning the unwrapped assertion.

 :::